Table of Contents

 Kubernetes Resource Utilization (Resource Usage vs Capacity)

-With the emphasis on pay-as-you-go billing models for cloud deployments, resource utilization is an important metric to monitor and has major implications for cost control.
+With the emphasis on pay-as-you-go billing models for cloud deployments, resource utilization is an important metric to monitor and has significant implications for cost control.

-CPU utilization is the ratio of CPU resources being currently consumed by all pods running on a node to the total CPU available on that node.
+CPU utilization is the ratio of CPU resources consumed by all pods running on a node to the total CPU available.
 Memory utilization is the ratio of memory usage by all pods to the total memory capacity of that node.

 Cluster resource utilization will compare resource usage (both CPU and memory) for all pods with the total resource capacity of all nodes.